Nik-Zainal-Group/signature.tools.lib/README.md

 somatic variants across the genome, organised in a circle.
 Variants plotted are single nucleotide variations (SNV), small insertions and deletions (indels), copy number variations (CNV) and rearrangements.
+- **```plotSignatures(...)```**: this function will plot signatures or catalogues trying to identify the appropriate mutation type (SNV, DNV, SV...) from the input row names.

 <a name="scripts"/>

 ## Command line scripts

-We provide a command line script for the HRDetect pipeline, which can be used instead of writing your own R code.
-You can find this in the ```scripts``` directory.
+We provide a command line scripts for the HRDetect and signature fit pipelines, which can be used instead of writing your own R code.
+You can find these scripts in the ```scripts``` directory.

 <a name="examples"/>